Complete Recipe Schema Markup Guide 2026: Real Implementation Example

 aggregateRating Optional Adds star ratings to snippets

 Critical Warning: Do NOT add fake aggregateRating data.
 Google can detect review manipulation and will penalize your entire site with a manual action.
-Only add ratings if you have legitimate user reviews.
+Only add ratings if you have a legitimate review mechanism on your site with real user reviews.

 Step-by-Step Implementation